mindfultatiana/mindfultatiana/README.md

 # Cybersecurity and Business Intelligence Professional
 Hi, my name is Tatiana Mathis, and I am a Cybersecurity Analyst and Business Intelligence Enthusiast.

 I hold a MBA in Marketing, which gave me a strong foundation in strategic leadership, consumer behavior, market research, data analysis, and business operations.
-My journey began in marketing, working with both private sector companies and nonprofits, as well as founding Comm Geeks LLC, a small web development firm.
+My journey began in marketing.
+I worked with both private sector companies and nonprofits, as well as founded Comm Geeks LLC, a small web development firm.

 As I sought to deepen my understanding of market dynamics and data-driven decision-making, I transitioned into cybersecurity and business intelligence.